aws-samples/amazon-eks-custom-amis/README.md

 | Red Hat Enterprise Linux | 7 | `build-rhel7-<eks major version>` | `hardening_flag=cis` | `hardening_flag=cui` | `hardening_flag=e8` | `hardening_flag=hipaa` | `hardening_flag=ospp` | `hardening_flag=pci-dss` | `hardening_flag=stig` |
 | Red Hat Enterprise Linux | 8 | `build-rhel8-<eks major version>` | `hardening_flag=cis` | `hardening_flag=cui` | `hardening_flag=e8` | `hardening_flag=hipaa` | `hardening_flag=ospp` | `hardening_flag=pci-dss` | `hardening_flag=stig` |

 Red Hat Enterprise Linux 7/8 are aimed to provide a similar experience to the EKS Optimized AMI.
 This reposiroty installs Docker and the Amazon EKS components.
 OpenSCAP is used to apply the above hardening frameworks.
-Hardening is provided as a "best effort" and does not gaurentee compliance with the above frameworks.
+Hardening is provided as a "best effort" and does not guarantee compliance with the above frameworks.
 Certain adjustments are made in order to work with Amazon EKS:

 - This repository leverages the latest version of [Docker CE](https://docs.docker.com/install/) available from Docker.
 The version of Docker that comes with RHEL 7 is out of date and overidden with the Docker CE repository.
 - The `firewalld` serivce is disable to support Docker and Kubernetes.